IndyIndyIndy/TYPO3-Performance-Tips/README.md

 + An icon at the lower right in the frontend appear, with which you can open the adminpanel.
 + The `Info module` shows you the server-side rendering time of the page in milliseconds and if the current page was cached.
 + The label `Count of USER_INT objects` shows you the admount of \*_INT objects on the page.
 If at least one is present, the page is not cached.
 Try to avoid these unless absolutely necessary.
++ In the `Debug module` you can see a list of all DB requests and how much time every single one needed for the current page.
+This can help you find bottlenecks in the DB and to get information, which table fields could benefit from an index.

 ### Finding \*_INT objects
 + `composer require christianessl/adminpanel_int`